coterie6/coterie6.github.io/.github/ISSUE_TEMPLATE/question.md

----
-name: Question
-about: Have a question?
-Ask it here!
----

-# I have a question.
+#I have a question.
 Replace this line with your question.